Melody Munitz

 Intentional Inclusivity Lab Research

 In March 2021, I began working as a research assistant in the Intentional Inclusivity Lab in Penn State's Smeal College of Business.
 I assisted with a series of studies relating to the perception and effectiveness of various leadership behaviors exhibited by different genders.
-In this position, I got to combine my artistic and scientific skills, creating a series of recordings in which I embodied a variety of leadership behaviors to serve as experimental stimuli.
+In this position, I got to combine my artistic and scientific skills, creating a set of recordings in which I embodied a variety of leadership behaviors to serve as experimental stimuli.
 Merging my passions for acting and psychology in this way was very fulfilling!

 National Arts in Health Conference